pradhan-ritik/Scrape-Google-Images/README.md

 # Scrape-Google-Images
-Scrape images from Google Images based on a term.
+Scrape images from Google Images based on search terms given to it.
 This can be used to generate datasets of images for research or AI.
-It will get exactly 20 images per term.

 # Install
 ```bash